Best Powdered Foods to Store for Emergency and Long-Term Survival

 Many individuals think the world will end very soon, Whether due to a nuclear war, climate change, or even a zombie apocalypse.

-The practice of stockpiling food and other necessities that will endure for years is well known to survivalists.
-Some foods can keep for years or decades if properly preserved and protected.
+Survivalists know the importance of stockpiling food and other necessities that will endure for years.
+Some foods can be kept for years or decades if properly preserved and protected.

-But you can step up your game of food stockpiling.
+But you can step up your food stockpiling game.
 Almost any meal is now available in powder form.
-As they pack the most nutrients and calories into the smallest amount, powdered foods are the most effective way to store food.
+Powdered foods are the most effective way to store food because they pack the most nutrients and calories into the smallest amount.

 It's even possible to get a black bean burger in powder form!
 For those living in vans, on the road, on a tight budget, or a prepper geek, powdered foods' convenience is unmatched.

 However, they may lack the "fresh served" touch.
-Add a little water or throw some into your meal, smoothie, or soup, and presto: it's ready.
-Excellent for people living off the grid, too, without refrigerators.
+Add a little water or stir some into your meal, smoothie, or soup, and presto: it's ready.
+This is also excellent for people living off the grid without refrigerators.

 Before diving into the best, long-shelf-life powdered foods, let's understand their benefits.